AdrianneJennerQUT/virtual-clinical-trial-PAC1-TRAIL/README.md

 To investigate the characteristics of the new sub cohorts run the code commands_cohort1vscohort2.m

 Figure 6:
 To create a population of new virtual cohorts based on the sub cohorts identified in Figure 5, used commands_creatingnewcohorts.m.
+To then determine protocols that are optimal for all individuals in the sub cohorts run commands_subcohortoptimal.m